 “Sharing problems and discussing approaches and potential solutions with the rest of the Board is an extremely productive process.”

 Jason’s business faced exciting strategic opportunities but, as if often the way, not everything could be done all at once

 The round table discussion works because the group is hand-picked.
-All members of an Entrepreneur Board have businesses which are at a similar stage.
+All members of an Funding Mastermind have businesses which are at a similar stage.
 They may be in different sectors but their growth ambition is similar – and so will many of the strategic and operation challenges they experience.
 The magic happens when you hear how someone else tackled the issue you’ve been having sleepless nights about.
 In fact, you not only hear, but see what’s possible for your business.